 Emails can be sent via email clients such as Gmail, Outlook, Yahoo Mail, or using bulk sending software such as Mailchimp, SendinBlue, or from mail servers.

-What are the email sending limits?
+What are the limits for sending emails?

-How to prevent emails being considered spam?
+How to prevent emails from being marked as spam?